Rice has inorganic arsenic that can't be eliminated from regular preparation. But you can reduce Arsenic level in rice if you use this method.

-So here goes my long post on how to prepare rice my way and the NEW rice cooker I’m in love with.
-If you know the why’s and just want to know how to wash and cook rice properly, click here.
+So here goes my long post on how to prepare rice my way and the NEW rice cooker I'm in love with.

-There are other ways, I’m sure, but I’ve been preparing and making rice since I was ten years old with methods I learned from my mother who learned from our womencestors (I totally made up that word!)
+There are other ways, I'm sure, but I've been preparing and making rice since I was eight years old with methods I learned from my mother who learned from our womencestors (I totally made up that word!)
 And if recent researches on how to reduce arsenic levels is any indication, my womencestors knew what they were doing in preparing rice this way.

 In recent years, so many people started to stay away from gluten due to health reasons, and rice has become their sexy grain of choice.
 Even the Paleo Community allows rice as a "gray area" food if they can tolerate it when other grains are prohibited.
 Read #2 from The Domestic Man about #teamwhiterice.

 But the discovery of higher than expected levels of arsenic in rice threw a curve ball for the gluten-free community, lactose intolerant people who drink rice milk, babies who eat rice cereal and of course, just plain ole' rice loving peeps like us.

 And upon reading a few articles on how to reduce arsenic level, I thought, "Wait, that's how I've been washing and cooking rice for years!"
 So I thought I'd share my method with you.
 Now, remember, I didn't measure the arsenic level after I've cooked rice with my method, ever, so I don't know for sure what the actual level difference is but after reading articles and the latest research that came out on how to cook rice, I am certain my method makes a difference.
 So read with a grain of rice (pun intended), if you want to learn how to prepare rice correctly.